andreibarburas/android-apps/README.md

 A suite of beautiful, privacy-focused Android apps built for self-hosted infrastructure.
 All apps connect to your own server; no data collection, no ads, no third-party services.

-## Notice
+## Important Notice
-I am starting to create individual Gits for each app.
-As a result, the app directories in this Git will slowly but surely be deleted.
+Each app has now its own repo.

 ## Apps